CloudyDayisToday/Programming/README.md

 # Programming

-This repository contains all my projects in University of Southampton related to programming (C, C++, qt5).
+This repository contains all my projects in University of Southampton related to programming (C++/qt5).